Benjamin Franklin famously coined the phrase in a letter to Jean-Baptist Leroy,

 The seller was surprised but satisfied with my retort.

-In an ideal world, I would suggest every business owner begin to discuss their exit strategy at least five years prior to their anticipated retirement.
-Below I will demonstrate on a verbal timeline why:
+In an ideal world, we would suggest every business owner begin to discuss their exit strategy at least five years prior to their anticipated retirement.
+Below we will demonstrate on a verbal timeline why: